navy-linux/navylinux.org/content/wiki/developer-guide/fork-project.md

 ---
 #  How to Fork a Project?

-The following are guides to Folk a Project with Git:
+The following are guides to Fork a Project with Gitlab web interface

 * Select your branch